Certora/Documentation/docs/ref-manual/cvl/invariants.md

 invariant time_is_now(env e)
     timestamp(e) == e.block.timestamp;
 ```

+The verification is successful because the action that falsifies the invariant
+is the passage of time, rather than the invocation of a contract method.

 Similarly, an invariant that depends on an external contract can become false
 by calling a method on the external contract.